leungjch/htdp2/notes/reflections.md

 Unfortunately, I find myself guilty of being a "bad programmer" by this definition sometimes.
 Sure, I can build however many side projects I like, but I'm not really building my skills if I'm writing undocumented spaghetti code that even my own self would get confused if I read it a week later.
 I hope that this book furthered my abilities in these aspects.

 ## What  I learned
 - Document your code.
-Specifically: state the purpose of the function, what valid inputs it takes in and what outputs it produces, examples of the function in use, and tests.
+Specifically: state the purpose of the function, what valid inputs it takes in and what outputs it produces, and provide examples of the function in use.
+This helps not only other people but your future self who may revisit this code later.

+- Make test cases for the functions (or any piece of code) that you write, i.e. for a given input, state what output your function should produce.
+In Racket, the `check-expect` function was used a lot for testing.

 - I finally learned recursion in depth, something that I had always avoided out of fear ever since I learned programming.
 The only way that I truly understood this concept was through completing many exercises, which the book provides many of.
--

 ## What I created
 - Defining the addition and multiplication operators on the natural numbers using a recursive function involving the successor and predecessor